 On servers which do not use views, this file is named managed-keys.bind.
-When views are in use, there will be a separate managed keys database for each view; the filename will be the view name (or, if a view name contains characters which would make it illegal as a filename, a hash of the view name), followed by the suffix .mkeys.
+When views are in use, there is a separate managed keys database for each view; the filename is the view name (or, if a view name contains characters which would make it illegal as a filename, a hash of the view name), followed by the suffix .mkeys.

 When the key database is changed, the zone is updated.
-As with any other dynamic zone, changes will be written into a journal file, e.g., managed-keys.bind.jnl or internal. mkeys.jnl.
-Changes are committed to the master file as soon as possible afterward; this will usually occur within 30 seconds.
-So, whenever named is using automatic key maintenance, the zone file and journal file can be expected to exist in the working directory.
-(For this reason among others, the working directory should be always be writable by named.)
+As with any other dynamic zone, changes are written into a journal file, e.g., managed-keys.bind.jnl or internal.mkeys.jnl.
+Changes are committed to the primary file as soon as possible afterward; this usually occurs within 30 seconds.
+Whenever named is using automatic key maintenance, the zone file and journal file can be expected to exist in the working directory.
+(For this reason, among others, the working directory should be always be writable by named.)

-If the dnssec-validation option is set to auto, named will automatically initialize a managed key for the root zone.
+If the dnssec-validation option is set to auto, named automatically initializes an initial-key for the root zone.
 The key that is used to initialize the key maintenance process is stored in bind.keys; the location of this file can be overridden with the bindkeys-file option.
 As a fallback in the event no bind.keys can be found, the initializing key is also compiled directly into named.